jvde-github/AIS-catcher/README.md

 ### Development branch

 - Enable RTLSDR biastee switch in pre-build Windows binaries
-- Experimental feature to add a simple droop compensation filter for downsampling, activated with ``-go DROOP_COMPENSATION on``.
-Let me know how this works for you.
-The filters are empirical but idea is to further refine them and use in the base case.
-Biggest positive impact I see with AirSpy mini at 10Mhz.
-Less so if a decimation with a factor 3 is part of the downsampler.
-Comparison of various downsamplers in one run can be done with the command:
+- Experimental feature to compensate some of the droop when using CIC5 for downsampling, activated with ``-go DROOP_COMPENSATION on``.
 ```console
 AIS-catcher -v -b -q -m 2 -m 2 -go SOXR on -m 2 -go DROOP_COMPENSATION on
 ```
+- Experimental feature to point the decoder to 156.8 Mhz to receive Channel 3/C and 4/D (vs A and B around 162 MHz) with the switch ```-o CD```.
+This following the approach skectched on the [Shipplotter forum](https://groups.io/g/shipplotter/topic/ais_type_27_long_range/92150532?p=,,,20,0,0,0::recentpostdate/sticky,,,20,2,0,92150532,previd%3D1657138240979957244,nextid%3D1644163712453715490&previd=1657138240979957244&nextid=1644163712453715490) at request of a user.
+Traditional decoder is available with the switch ```-o AB``` (default).
+Planning to add a ```-o ABCD``` mode for Airspy/HackRF and other devices that cater for sufficient sample rates.

 ### Version 0.36
 - added SpyServer, SoapySDR, SOXR downsampling support.